 Under normal circumstances, within 10 business days of receiving the recommendation, the Program Director or designee will either notify the student in writing of the Program Director’s decision or refer the matter back to the Committee for further consideration and review with appropriate explanation.

-A student has the right to appeal a decision of the Program Director or designee to the relevant Academic Dean (or alternate University official, in the event of a conflict of interest).
+A student has the right to appeal certain decisions of the Program Director or designee to the relevant Academic Dean (or alternate University official, in the event of a conflict of interest).
 Appeals of Academic Warning or Probation decisions will not be considered, except in instances of administrative error or a result of a change in status following a successful grade appeal.
 Appeals will only be considered when they are received in writing within ten (10) business days of the date of the decision letter.
 Appeals may be made only on the basis that one or more of the following factors occurred:

 There is newly discovered information not available through reasonable diligence during the SERC process and directly relevant to the issue for which the recommendation was made; and/or

 All information supporting an appeal based on these factors should be submitted with the appeal.
 Absent unusual circumstances, appeals processes should typically be completed within twenty (20) business days of receipt of the appeal.
 Appeals decisions under this section are final.
 Failure to meet this timeline is not grounds for appeal.
 The SERC process is governed by Alliant’s Non-Discrimination Policy.
 Any concerns about discrimination during this process should be reported directly to Amber Eckert, Vice President, Student Affairs, San Diego (858) 635-4535, email@example.com.

 Notice of SERC Outcome